LaunchCode-Education-Archived/csharp-web-development/src/chapters/data-types/studio.rst

 Bonus Missions
 --------------

 #.
 Think about how we could make this program more modular by breaking out some of the code into a separate class.
 For example, we could pull out the circle information into a ``Circle`` class and leave the user questions and console messages in ``Program``.
-Take a look at for a refresher on using another class file.
+Take a look at :ref:`the using statement <using-statement>` for a refresher on how to reference another class file.
 #.
 Extend your program further by using a `while or do-while loop <https://www.w3schools.com/cs/cs_while_loop.asp>`__, so that when the user enters a negative number they are re-prompted for a radius.
 #.
 Add additional validation to your program.
 If the user enters a non-numeric character or a empty string?
 Print an error message and quit.
 You’ll need to peek ahead to learn about `conditional syntax in C# <https://www.w3schools.com/cs/cs_conditions.asp>`__.